LetterXbox/Color-Match-LUT/README.md

 # Color-Match-LUT
-Taking shots of color checker and create LUT based on pairs of tif image to match color of two cameras.
+Take shots of color checker and create LUT based on pairs of tif image to match color of two cameras.
 I used this to match my Nikon Z6iii to Hasselbald 907x 50c.

 # Usage